cancerit/QUANTS/bin/pyquest_library_converter/README.md

 # Example usage without headers
 ./pyquest_library_converter.py $IN  -o $OUT -N 1 -S 24 -v

-# Example usage without headers and a suffix that needs to be removed
+# Example usage without headers and a reverse that needs to be removed
-./pyquest_library_converter.py $IN  -o $OUT -N 1 -S 24 --suffix $SUFFIX -v
+./pyquest_library_converter.py $IN  -o $OUT -N 1 -S 24 --reverse $REVERSE -v

-# Example usage without headers and a prefix that needs to be removed
+# Example usage without headers and a forward that needs to be removed
-./pyquest_library_converter.py $IN  -o $OUT -N 1 -S 24 --prefix $PREFIX
+./pyquest_library_converter.py $IN  -o $OUT -N 1 -S 24 --forward $FORWARD -v

-# Example usage without headers and a prefix and suffix that needs to be removed
+# Example usage without headers and a forward and reverse that needs to be removed
-./pyquest_library_converter.py $IN  -o $OUT -N 1 -S 24 --prefix $PREFIX --suffix $SUFFIX -v
+./pyquest_library_converter.py $IN  -o $OUT -N 1 -S 24 --forward $FORWARD --reverse $REVERSE -v

 ```